txt/ase23/docs/intro.md

 - Why not both?
 - Data miners, optimizers, theorem provers are algoritms.
   Algorithms make choices.
 Choices have consequences.
 Don't you know how to control those consequences?
-- And you don't reflect on the broader picture, are you actually introducing bugs into your automated software?
-- So if you don't reflect on how to use software to makde better choices, are you making worse software [^1].
+- If you don't reflect on how to use software to makde better choices, are you making worse software [^1].

 For example, shown ehre are the chocies inside a nearest neighbor classifier.
 Each blue dot is a classifeir confirgured at random from those space of options.
 The x-axis show how many classifications were correct.
 THe y-axis shows the ratio of false alarms for men and women in this data.
 If this data was about "who must suffer  weeks of body-destroying chemotherapy?", which choice would you want?